artndev/artndev-blog-v2/README.md

-# Overview
+## Overview

 The next-generation version of [my personal blog](https://github.com/artndev/artndev-blog) with a lot of improvements and an upgraded tech stack.

-In this version Back-end (REST API is available at _/api_ subpath) and Front-end work on the same domain without any CORS policy.
-Thanks to the _frontend-maven-plugin_ maven plugin.
+> In this version, Back-end and Front-end work on the same domain without any CORS policy issues.
+Thanks to the Maven plugin called _frontend-maven-plugin_, REST API is available at the _/api_ subpath.

-# Tech Stack
+## Tech Stack

 **Front-end:** React + Vite, Tailwind CSS, shadcn/ui, MagicUI, BundUI.
 </br>
 **Back-end:** Spring Boot, MySQL.

-# Run Locally
+## Dependencies

-Install [Git](https://git-scm.com/) on your machine to clone the repository.
+- Install [Git](https://git-scm.com/) on your machine to clone the Github repository.
+- Install [Docker](https://www.docker.com/) (Docker Desktop or Docker Engine on Linux) on your machine to build and run the project locally.

+## Build & Run Locally

-## Clone repository
+### Clone repository

-Create a new directory where you want to deploy the personal blog, then clone the repository into it:
+Create a new directory where you want to deploy the personal blog, then clone the Github repository into it:

 ```bash
 git clone https://github.com/artndev/artndev-blog-v2.git .